aspose-ocr/Aspose.OCR-Documentation/net/developer-guide/performing-ocr-on-an-image/_index.md

 ---
-title: Performing OCR on an Image
+title: Performing OCR on an Image - Convert Image to Text using C#
 type: docs
 weight: 10
 url: /net/performing-ocr-on-an-image/
+keywords: convert image to text C#
 ---

 ## **Performing OCR on an Image**